Photo: Fiona Coote AM

 Heart and Lungs

 One in six Australians suffer from cardiovascular disease, while one in ten of us suffer from lung disease.
-Our doctors and nurses at St Vincent’s are committed to keeping hearts beating and lungs breathing.
-They do this by developing innovative surgical procedures and conducting ground-breaking medical research to help patients live long and healthy lives.
+The heart and lung doctors and nurses at St Vincent’s have committed to helping patients live long and healthy lives.
+They do this by developing new surgical procedures as well as conducting ground-breaking medical research.

 Donate today to the Heart Lung Innovation Fund and help support cardiothoracic innovation at St Vincent’s Hospital Sydney stay at the forefront of Heart and Lung technology.